 This pie works way better with fresh ones.
 BUT, you can use frozen ones.
 It's such a pretty holiday tart that we should all be able to make it.

-Even if you only bake a couple of times a year with fresh cherries, I recommend you buy yourself a cherry pitter, like the one in the image above.
+Even if you only bake a couple of times a year with fresh cherries, I recommend you buy yourself a cherry pitter, like the one in the image below.
 You can buy them online, there are many styles and brands.